Madray Johnson

-Junior
+Junior gymnastics career

 2021

 In February, Johnson competed at the WOGA Classic where she placed second.
 She next competed at the 2021 Winter Cup where she placed third in the all-around and third on balance beam.
 She next competed at the American Classic where she placed third in the all-around and won bronze on uneven bars.
 She also competed at the 2021 U.S. Classic where she finished seventh on balance beam and seventeenth in the all-around.

-In June, she competed at the competed at her first National Championships.
+In June, she competed at her first National Championships.
 She ended the two day competition second in the all-around with a combined score of 105.150.
-Additionally she won silver on uneven bars and bronze on balance beam, and finished in sixth place on vault and floor.
+Additionally, she won silver on uneven bars and bronze on balance beam, and finished in sixth place on vault and floor.
 As a result, she was named to the United States women's national team for the first time.
 She next competed at the 2021 Junior Pan American Championships, where she helped the United States finish first in the team final.
 Individually she won gold on balance beam, and silver on uneven bars and in the all-around.

 In November, she was selected to represent the United States at the inaugural Junior Pan American Games alongside Kailin Chio, Katelyn Jong and Tiana Sumanasekera.
 While there she helped the United States place first as a team and individually she won gold on uneven bars and balance beam.